dev-vicki/markTwo/README.md

-# A simple CLI based quiz app using Node.js
+# A fun based quiz app on Shinchan Anime!

 ## packages used
 - readline-sync